awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-linux-mac.rst

 * Arch Linux
 * Debian 8.7 and newer
 * Red Hat Enterprise Linux 7
-* OpenSUSE 42.2
+* OpenSUSE 42.3
 * Fedora 25 and 26
+* Snap
+* Raspbian Stretch
 * macOS 10.12

-Some Linux-based operating systems, such as Arch and Kali, are not officially supported, but have community support.
-For more information about how to install PowerShell Core on computers that do not run Windows, see
+Some Linux-based operating systems, such as Arch, Kali, and Raspbian, are not officially supported, but have community support.
-`Package installation instructions (Linux) <https://github.com/PowerShell/PowerShell/blob/master/docs/installation/linux.md>`_ in the GitHub repository for the Microsoft PowerShell project.

 After you install PowerShell Core, you can find the AWS Tools for PowerShell Core on Microsoft's `PowerShell Gallery <https://www.powershellgallery.com/packages/AWSPowerShell.NetCore>`_ website.